COG-101/TTA-course-projects/README.md

-# portfolio-projects
+# TTA Course Projects
-Collection of my portfolio projects
+Collection of projects completed as part of a software development course